 Everyone likes to have friends, and the presence of a hater should not determine whether you stop seeing your friends.

-Engaging in mind games or starting conflict with this hater will most likely result in drama and conflict within the entire group of friends, so be careful and tread lightly here unless you want there to be a falling out.
+Engaging in mind games or starting conflict with this hater will most likely result in drama and conflict within the entire group of friends, so be careful and tread lightly here unless you want a falling out to happen.

-You could end up pushed out of the group, or the group may end up splitting, with resentments coming from both sides of it.
+You can end up being pushed out of the group, or the group may end up splitting, with resentments coming from both sides of it.